The main difference between charge cards and credit cards is how much you have to pay off each billing cycle compared to how much you owe:

 Charge accounts are reported as “open” instead of “revolving” like a credit card.
 More recent versions of FICO scoring models will ignore these accounts when calculating debt utilization ratios.
 However, many lenders are using previous versions of FICO scores, which do not ignore this kind of account.

 Other than how credit limits are reported, credit and charge cards will help your credit over time in the same ways.
 If you keep your accounts open for a long time and pay by your due dates, you’ll increase the average age of your credit lines and accumulate a history of timely payments, which are both very important for good credit scores.

 If you make late payments or your payments get returned, these delinquencies will show up on your credit reports whether you’re using a charge card or a credit card.
 The biggest factor in most major credit scoring models is payment history, so late payments can bring down your scores significantly with either type of card.

-Most issuers do not offer any charge cards, but there are several American Express charge cards available on the market today.
-They tend to offer rewards or benefits that are comparable to the best credit cards.
-Most of these charge cards earn points that can be transferred to hotel rewards programs or into airline miles.
+Most issuers do not offer any charge cards, but there are several American Express charge cards on the market today.
+Some of them offer rewards or benefits that are comparable to the best credit cards.
+These charge cards earn points that can be transferred to airline or hotel loyalty programs.

 Read more about why we picked these cards in The Best Charge Cards: 2018